instagibbs/bolts/XX-eltoo-transactions.md

     <timeout sufficient for safety> OP_CLTV <offerer_funding_pubkey> OP_CHECKSIG

+* With the leaf version of 0

-with the same pubkeys and ordering as the funding transaction output.
+* With the same pubkeys and ordering as the funding transaction output.
 The key-spend path is currently unused.

 The recipient node can redeem the HTLC with the witness: